awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

    }
    ```

-   The AZ ID is returned in the `ZoneId` property, `use2-az2`\.
+   The Availability Zone ID is returned in the `ZoneId` property, `use2-az2`\.

 ## Step 2: Determine the Mount Target IP Address<a name="wt6-efs-utils-step2"></a>

-Now that you know the AZ ID of the EC2 instance, you can now retrieve the IP address of the mount target that is in the same AZ ID\.
+Now that you know the Availability Zone ID of the EC2 instance, you can now retrieve the IP address of the mount target that is in the same Availability Zone ID\.

-**To determine the mount target IP address in the same AZ ID**
+**To determine the mount target IP address in the same Availability Zone ID**
 + Retrieve the mount target IP address for your file system in the `use2-az2` AZ ID using the `describe-mount-targets` CLI command, as follows\.

   ```